1.What is Video KYC

 The video call must be done in real time (video recording and uploading is not permitted), video is stored encrypted; questions in videos are varied to prevent spoofing attempts; quality of the video must verify the customer beyond doubt; sufficient liveness checks carried out by the officer; full audit logs maintained; video bears date and timestamp; audits done to verify that the compliance steps are enforced.
 While technology will play a major role and will push the boundaries of possibilities, the ultimate responsibility of this whole process rests with the regulated entity.

-About: FRSLABS is an award-winning research and development company focussed on identity verification and fraud prevention solutions for businesses.
+FRSLABS is an award-winning research and development company specialising in identity verification and fraud prevention solutions for businesses.
 We are building the next generation video KYC, OCR, face verification, identity verification and IRSF fraud prevention solutions to benefit a billion people.